endlos99/xdt99/doc/MANUAL.md

-As the Graphics Programming Language was never intended for public release, existing tools for assembling GPL source code differ substantially in the syntax they use.  `xga99` adopts a combination of the Ryte Data and the RAG GPL Assemblers' syntax as its native format.
+As the Graphics Programming Language was never intended for public release, existing tools for assembling GPL source code differ substantially in the syntax they use.  `xga99` supports both the Ryte Data and the RAG assemblers' syntax as its native format.

 We can choose other syntax styles, however, with the _syntax option_ `-y`.
-Currently, the only extra syntax is the syntax of the TI Image Tool disassembler, available with name `mizapf` (named after the creator of the image tool).
+Currently, the only other syntax supported is the syntax of the TI Image Tool disassembler, available with `mizapf` (named after the creator of the image tool).

     $ xga99.py gahello_timt.gpl -y mizapf